 Improve comparability and coherence of statistics across the GSS

-We will deliver this aim through achieving three goals:
+We will deliver this aim by achieving three goals:

 - Increase consistency in definitions and classifications used in data collection across government

 - Improve communication of information on coherence in statistical publications

 - Enhance the value of data through the integration and combination of distinct data sources